savoirfairelinux/building-inclusive-open-source-software/docs/D-APL.md

 ## Apple's Assistive Technologies

 Having an understanding of the assistive technologies for which you are building your app is necessary to delivering a great experience.
 Apple has a lot of them, which they list [on this page](https://developer.apple.com/accessibility/).
-Here is our condensed introduction to Apple-specific Assistive technologies, along with some additional information and tips.
-Feel free to follow the links to learn more!
+Here is our non-exhaustive condensed introduction to Apple-specific Assistive technologies, along with some additional information and tips.
+Clicking on highlighted keywords will take you to documentation and useful resources.

 ### Major features